aamirazad/Notes/20-29 School/21 Notes/21.11 11th Grade/AP Chemistry/Unit 3.md

 - Malleable and ductile (can be stretched into wires)
 - Melting points vary

+### Atomic solids

+- Atomic solids are ones made up of atoms of the same element bonded together

 ### Identifying type by just formula

 > [!question]- $\ce{ C12H22O11(s) }$